rust-lang/reference/CONTRIBUTING.md

 It is encouraged for you to read the [introduction] to familiarize yourself with the kind of content the reference is expected to contain and the conventions it uses.
-Also, the [style guide] provides more detailed guidelines for formatting and content.
+Also, the [Authoring Guide] provides more detailed guidelines for formatting and content.

 ## Critiquing the Reference